DanielJDufour/toab/README.md

 # toab
-To Array Buffer: Convert Buffer and Typed Arrays to Array Buffers
+To Array Buffer: Convert Buffer, Files and Typed Arrays to Array Buffers

 # install
 ```bash